-- Determined 427 development applications, with an average of 64 days to process these. - Approved 312 new homes and renovations to existing homes which is a 16.4% increase compared to 2019/20. - Provided recommendations to the State Government on 60 subdivision applications to create new lots which is a 36.3% increase from the previous financial year. - Refreshed website content to make it easier for people and small business to understand planning rules and exemptions from approval.
+- 82% of development applications determined under delegation for 2020/21 were within statutory timeframes - Received 477 development applications, with an average 64 days taken to determine development applications. - Approved 312 new homes and renovations to existing homes which is a 16.4% increase compared to 2019/20 - Provided recommendations on 60 subdivision referrals from the State Government which is a 36.3% increase from the previous financial year. - In total, 427 new dwellings were approved in the last financial year.